ArmoredTurtle/AFC-Klipper-Add-On/docs/command_reference.md

 ### CALIBRATE_AFC
-_Description_: This function performs the calibration of the hub and Bowden length for one or more lanes within an AFC (Automated Filament Changer) system.
+_Description_: This function performs the calibration of the hub and Bowden length for one or more lanes within an AFC (Automated Filament Control) system.
 The function uses precise movements to adjust the positions of the steppers, check the state of the hubs and tools, and calculate distances for calibration based on the user-provided input.
 If no specific lane is provided, the function defaults to notifying the user that no lane has been selected.
 The function also includes the option to calibrate the Bowden length for a particular lane, if specified.